 What to Look for in Telecom Billing Software

-There are a wide range of telecom billing software vendors today, and its imperative that you critically analyze telecom billing software before making your choice.
+There is a wide range of vendors today, which offer telecom billing services.
+Firstly, it is imperative that you critically analyze their telecom billing software before making your choice.
 It is crucial to carry out requirement gathering and feasibility studies to ensure that the system meets your organizational needs.
-Please consider the following factors.
+Here are some factors you should consider.

 Billing Platform for the Cloud Era